aboeglin/react-router-v4-transition/README.md

 # React Router Transition
 [![Build Status](https://travis-ci.org/aboeglin/react-router-v4-transition.png?branch=master)](https://travis-ci.org/aboeglin/react-router-v4-transition) [![Coverage Status](https://coveralls.io/repos/github/aboeglin/react-router-v4-transition/badge.svg?branch=master)](https://coveralls.io/github/aboeglin/react-router-v4-transition?branch=master)

 Transitions for React Router v4.
-The API is composed of two components that will allow the Switch component from react-router v4 to switch from a route to another one with a transition.
+The API is composed of a component, TransitionSwitch, that should be used as the Switch component from react-router v4 to switch from a route to another one a transition.

-##API Description
+## API Description

-###1) The component:
+### 1) The component:
 ```javascript
 <TransitionSwitch parallel={false}>
     <Route exact path="/">